Imports from Britain fall by two-thirds in wake of Brexit

 The value of Irish goods exports, meanwhile, increased by €188 million (1 per cent) to €13 billion.

-This gave rise to seasonally adjusted trade surplus to €6.4 billion, up 21 per cent on the previous month.
+This gave rise to a seasonally adjusted trade surplus of €6.4 billion, up 21 per cent on the previous month.

-The fall-off in imports was headlined by decreases in imports of food and live animals (-35 per cent), petroleum products (-44 per cent) and other transport equipment, including aircraft (-48 per cent).
+The drop in the value of imports was driven by decreases in imports of food and live animals (-35 per cent), petroleum products (-44 per cent) and other transport equipment, including aircraft (-48 per cent).

-Exports of medical and pharmaceutical products rose by 10 per cent to €5.8 billion in January but there were falls in exports of organic chemicals, which fell by 20 per cent to €2.4 billion.
+Exports of medical and pharmaceutical products, a mainstay of the traded sector here, rose by 10 per cent to €5.8 billion in January but there were falls in exports of organic chemicals, which fell by 20 per cent to €2.4 billion.

 The EU accounted for €4.4 billion (34 per cent ) of total exports in January, of which €1.3 billion went to Belgium and €1 billion went to Germany.
 The figures show exports to EU countries in January decreased by 23 per cent compared with January 2020.